Escape the crowds for pristine shores and historic boardwalks.

 Sit back and enjoy the best of Miami Beach, where sunshine, style, and ocean views come together.
-This is one of Florida’s most iconic coastal destinations, so it’s easy to plan a wonderful beach getaway.
-When most people think of Miami, they picture the coastline, and Miami Beach delivers mile after mile of sparkling water and soft golden sand.
-The area is known for lively streets, busy beaches, celebrity-favorite hotels, and a nightlife scene that never slows down.
-You can browse the glamorous photos, or you can come experience it all in person.
+This is one of Florida’s most iconic coastal destinations, and the beautiful stretch from 21st to 45th Street makes it easy to plan a wonderful beach getaway.
+When most people think of Miami, they picture the coastline, and this pristine Mid Beach section delivers mile after mile of sparkling water and soft golden sand.

 Learn more about all of Florida’s beautiful beaches here, or visit us on Pinterest.